 (d) The commandment to walk in truth is analogous to the commandment to believe in Jesus (1 John 3:23).
 John is essentially saying, “I was very glad to hear your people are continuing in the grace of God.”
 John had personal experience with busy churches that had wandered from their first love (Rev. 2:4).
 This wasn’t one of those.

 (e) The Father; see entry for 2 John 1:3.

 2 John 1:5

 Now I ask you, lady, not as though I were writing to you a new commandment, but the one which we have had from the beginning, that we love one another.

 (a) Lady.
 John does not use the patronizing “dear lady” as some translations have it.
 He calls her kyria, which is the feminized version of kyrios, a word meaning lord or master.
 The recipient of his letter was an important woman, a VIP.
 Was she a noble woman or a benefactor like Phoebe (Rom.
 16:1)?
 Was she a church leader like Nympha and Chloe (1 Cor.
 1:11, Col. 4:15)?
 We can only guess.
 But there seems little doubt that she was a woman of some influence within the church.

 (b) A new commandment.
-John reminds the lady about the new commandment the church received from Jesus, namely the command to love one another as I have loved you” (John 13:34).
+John reminds the lady about the new commandment the church received from Jesus, namely the command to “love one another as I have loved you” (John 13:34).
 This new commandment is sometimes referred to as the law of Christ (1 Cor.
 9:21, Gal.
 6:2).

 (c) The beginning, meaning the commandment they heard from the beginning of their association with Christ.
 Although it is a new commandment, it is not news to her.
 See also the entry for 1 John 1:1.